tytydraco/yessleep/out/If_you_are_called_to_work_in_a_circus_as_a_precaution_do_not_accept_Part_1.md

 A woman answered the phone:

-- Hi?
+*Hi?*

-- Hello, are you interested in changing your life?
-Finally having freedom-
+*Hello, are you interested in changing your life?
+Finally having freedom-*

-- Yes, of course, what is a job to do?
+*Yes, of course, what is a job to do*

-- Well, we're looking for a handyman, to work at the incredible *address*.
+*Well, we're looking for a handyman, to work at the incredible *address**

-- At the abandoned circus in town?
+*At the abandoned circus in town?*

 I thought to myself, "What's this?
 A story about Nospleep?"

-- It's not abandoned, sir.
+*It's not abandoned, sir.
 Many people go on the rides.
 We need someone to fix the small problems that may arise on the rides.
 If there's any problem, you have to go and fix it quickly.
-Are you interested in filling the position?
+Are you interested in filling the position?*

-- What would the salary be?
+*What would the salary be*

-- Night shift, 9am to 3am, $25 an hour.
+*Night shift, 9am to 3am, $25 an hour.*

 I accepted the position.